 The latest iteration of The Long Run includes monographic galleries and rooms that bring together artists across a broad range of backgrounds and approaches.
 All the artists in this presentation—drawn entirely from MoMA’s collection—are united by a ceaseless desire to make meaningful work, year after year, across decades.
 They include Louise Bourgeois, Fischli/Weiss, Isa Genzken, Philip Guston, David Hammons, Joan Jonas, On Kawara, Agnes Martin, Joan Mitchell, Gerhard Richter, and many others.

-Organized by Paulina Pobocha, Associate Curator, and Cara Manes, Assistant Curator, Department of Painting and Sculpture.
+Organized by Paulina Pobocha, Associate Curator, and Cara Manes, Associate Curator, with Jenny Harris, Curatorial Assistant, Department of Painting and Sculpture.